sjas/assessing-mininet/README.md

     $ ln -s /home/mininet/ktr/ITGscripts/full-test-suite-crosstraffic.sh fulltestcross
     $ ln -s /home/mininet/ktr/ITGscripts/ITGDecALL decode

+## workflow

-Workflow for me was usually: (Change to fit your needs, being careful...)
+At least that was the one I used usually: (Change to fit your needs, being careful...)

     0. ssh into maching running your SDN controller, if you use a remote one like me, and start it.
     1. ssh into mininet VM (define host entry in ~/.ssh/config for convenience).